Suitable metal for flooring in an industrial lift + power

 0

 I'm currently faced with an assignment in a class where we really haven't been taught anything and have to figure it out on our own.
-We've been asked to design an industrial lift system to raise approximately kg up 25 stories.
-I have done a lot of research and have been able to design a suitable platform frame with less than 3mm of deflection at maximum loading.
-I've also been able to calculate the required torque and kW rating of the motors I want to use.
-However, I am left with a few problems left to figure out and I'm not sure where to begin looking for solutions.
+We've been tasked to design an industrial lift system that raises approximately kg up 25 stories.
+After conducting extensive research, I have successfully designed a robust platform frame with minimal deflection of less than 3mm at maximum load conditions.
+I've also calculated the necessary torque and information on the kW rating of the motors I wish to utilize.
+However, I still face a few unsolved issues and am uncertain about where to seek help.

-My frame is made from standard UK beam segments in a simple criss-cross pattern as below:
+My frame is composed of standard UK beam segments in a criss-cross pattern as illustrated below:

-"The floor needed to be constructed from the suitable expanded metal as per the given cage dimensions.
-The construction company would like the floor to be made of suitable light metal to keep the Material Cost to the minimum."
+"The floor is expected to be constructed from suitable expanded metal according to the given cage specifications.
+The construction company prefers the floor to be made from a lightweight metal to minimize material costs."

 Thanks in advance for any help you can offer!